In Brief

 The Venues Holding the Scene Together

 A scene needs rooms.
-Bangkok’s afro house circuit currently runs across a handful of recurring homes, each programmed at a different point in the night and the week.
+Thailand’s afro and deep house circuit currently runs across a handful of recurring homes, anchored in Bangkok and extending to the wider Thai and Bali circuits.

-For a fuller view of the venue ecosystem, see the Bangkok deep house field guide and the Bangkok afro house guide (which focuses on the venue-and-DJ map rather than the scene story).
+For a fuller view of the venue ecosystem, see the Bangkok deep house field guide and the Bangkok afro house guide (which focus on the venue-and-DJ map rather than the scene story).

 The Event Series That Defined the Scene

-Coffee Raves.
-Daytime sober raves in coffee shop and gallery settings, programmed primarily with afro and melodic house.
-A 2024 edition inside the Bangkok Porsche gallery is one of the most talked-about events in the city’s recent nightlife history.
-The format draws an unusually wide audience by Bangkok nightlife standards, partly because the sober-and-daytime nature makes it accessible to people who do not go to clubs.
+Daytime sober raves in unconventional settings, programmed primarily with afro and melodic house.
+The 2025 debut inside the Curvistan Porsche gallery in Bangkok went viral and has been replicated since.
+The format draws an unusually wide audience — sober, daytime, accessible to people who do not go to clubs — and has become one of the most recognised DHT signatures.

 Where It’s Going Next